pcanelas/pcanelas.github.io/_posts/2021-7-21-githubcopilot.md

 categories: [Github,Copilot,Synthesis]
 ---

 I recently got access to the revolutionary [Github Copilot](https://copilot.github.com/) tool.
 As any other programmer, I decided to start simple and check its ability to generate an evolutionary algorithm for the Knapsack problem.
-So, let us try and see how hard it can be for Github Copilot to evolve.
+So, I will share with you my experience and let us try and see how hard it can be for Github Copilot to evolve.

 To those unfamiliar with the Knapsack problem, I will give a brief personalized summary:
 > Last week Bob invited you to go camping.
 When preparing your backpack, you remember that you did not attend the gym for the entire year, and so there is a max weight of items you can carry.
 Plus, all the items you plan to take may have a different value to you.
 Therefore, your objective is to maximize the value of items you can carry in your backpack.